Skip to main content

 Deactivating users

-Users are automatically deactivated when they are deactivated in Slack.
+Users are automatically deactivated when they are deactivated in Slack or Microsoft Teams.
 If you use SCIM, users are also deactivated when unassigned from the application in your identity provider.
-To manually deactivate a user, go to Settings → Users → Users tab, click the edit icon next to their name, and deactivate them.
+To manually deactivate a user, go to Settings → Users → Users tab, click the three dot menu next to their name, click Edit details, and deactivate them.
+The same edit menu lets you rename email-only users.
+Both actions require the Manage users permission.

 Duplicate users

-If a user has multiple accounts (for example, from joining via both Slack and SAML with different email addresses), you can merge them.
+If a user has multiple accounts (for example, from joining via both Slack or Microsoft Teams and SAML with different email addresses), you can merge them.
 See duplicate users for details.